nanodlp/docs/manual/code.md

 0 means no change to output.
 80 means 80% increase in light output. -80 means 80% decrease in light output.

 For example if profile render color is total white (#FFFFFF), -100% modifier make it total black (#000000).
-It only calculated once before slicing of a plate and only effects newly generated plates from source files.
+It only calculated once before slicing of a job and only effects newly generated jobs from source files.

 You should use Light Output Formula input on machine settings page.